-If you are looking for a job in a fast-growing industry, then why not in healthcare?
-There are a number of fantastic jobs in healthcare that are available and not all of them are with patients.
+The best Medical Billing and Coding careers include a number of fantastic jobs in healthcare that are available and not all of them are with patients.
 In fact, you can be part of this thriving industry and work behind the scenes with a career in medical billing and coding.
+If you are looking for a rewarding career path in a fast-growing industry, then why not in the healthcare system?

-Medical billing and coding is an administrative job that has grown along with the other careers in the healthcare industry.
-Since healthcare is such a huge industry there are a number of jobs that are growing and at a rapid pace along with it.
+Medical billing and coding is an administrative job that has grown along with the other careers in the health care industry.
+Since healthcare is such a huge industry there are a number of jobs with healthcare providers that are growing and at a rapid pace along with it.

 Let’s take a closer look at this the position itself, how to get there and of course how to land a job in the field.
-As you will see medical billing and coding is similar to a secretarial position but with the added responsibility of communicating patient data to health insurance companies.
-Medical Billing and Coding.
+As you will see medical billing and coding has the responsibility of communicating patient data to health insurance companies.
+So what exactly is Medical Billing and Coding?

 A healthcare claim is then processed and that is how a bill is generated.
 Therefore the individual in charge of medical billing and coding is responsible for running a large aspect of the office’s finances.
 These specialists work in a wide range of facilities including private offices, hospitals, and other healthcare-related centers.
 The position is typically full-time.

-If you are ready to start your career in medical billing and coding but are unsure how to proceed, then perhaps you should start with a few classes.
-This position requires that technicians assign a code to match a medical diagnosis.
-This means that you will either want to complete an American Health Information Management Association (AHIMA) approved coding program, an American Academy of Professional Coders (AAPC) approved coding program, or an Associate degree in health information management or related field.
+You can choose to complete a professional certification course or an associate degree program.
+Because these positions require technicians assign a code to match a medical diagnosis, you should look for specific programs.
+This means that you will either want to complete an American Health Information Management Association (AHIMA) approved coding program, an American Academy of Professional Coders (AAPC) approved coding program, or an associate degree in health information management or related field.

 If you are looking for a CAHIIM-accredited program there are several online associate’s degrees available in the field of health information management.
 The programs typically require about two years to complete or 60-65 credit hours of course material.
 Here’s a quick glance at what you will be studying in an associate’s-level program.